GUIDE International

-GUIDE (Guidance for Users of Integrated Data-Processing Equipment) was a users' group for users of IBM computer systems.
+GUIDE (Guidance for Users of Integrated Data-Processing Equipment, sometimes stylized as G.U.I.D.E.) was a users' group for users of IBM computer systems.

 GUIDE was formed in 1956; it was incorporated in 1970 as a non-profit organization under the name of GUIDE International Corporation.
-At its peak GUIDE had a membership of around 2,000 companies and institutions.
 As of 1990, GUIDE was the largest IBM users' group with 2850 members.
 Its membership included fifty percent of the Fortune 1000 companies.